carolinapowers/carolinapowers/README.md

 ---

-🌎 Based in Brazil & the U.S. | Always up for a good book, a deep conversation, and a new challenge.
+🌎 Based in Brazil & the U.S.